Particular/docs.particular.net/samples/logging/datadog/sample.md

 ### Timeseries configuration

-You can pinpoint a specific endpoint or message type for the metric in the `from` setting, and then optionally breakdown the metric by another facet.
+A specific endpoint or message type for the metric can be pinpointed in the `from` setting, and then optionally break down the metric by another facet.
-In this example we display the `nservicebus.processed` metric for just the specified endpoint, and can then use the `sum by` to show individual sums by message type.
+In this example, the displayed `nservicebus.processed` metric for just the specified endpoint and can then use the `sum by` to show individual sums by message type.

 ![timeseries configuration](timeseries-configuration.png)